 Prime Members, Opt for No-Rush Shipping to Receive a Site Credit

 It's no secret that one of Amazon Prime's biggest perks is free two-day shipping.
-However, if you're a Prime member who doesn't need a desired item right away, opt for no-rush shipping on your next order to receive a promotional credit to your account once the items from the order have shipped.
+However, if you're a Prime member who doesn't need your item right away, opt for no-rush shipping on your next order to receive a promotional credit to your account once the items from the order have shipped.
 The credit is based on the number of items in your order that are eligible for no-rush shipping.
 It can be used toward a future purchase.

 Get the Best Deal on Your New TV